-The short answer is: typically for one year, after which you need to get your unit re-certified and recalibrated, if needed (we do provide this service).
+The short answer is: typically for one year, after which you need to get your unit re-certified and re-calibrated, if needed (re-calibration is included in the cost of re-certification).
 Depending on your application and requirements, you may choose to have your unit checked and re-certified by us more frequently.
 The time between re-certifications is called the calibration interval.

 Keep in mind that this calibration interval, the period for which your NIST certificate is valid, does not start with the date on the NIST certificate.
 It starts on the date the unit is placed into service.
 Our thermometers typically do not undergo changes in accuracy between the time of calibration and the time they are placed into service (i.e. during shipment and storage).